Iran retaliates by firing at least 100 missiles on Israel

 At least 20 senior Iranian commanders killed in Israeli attack on Iran

-JERUSALEM/DUBAI/WASHINGTON (Reuters) - Iran has fired around 100 missiles on Israel in retaliation for the last night's strikes on its soil which killed the top military generals and scientists of Iran.
+JERUSALEM/DUBAI/WASHINGTON (Reuters) - Iran has fired around 100 missiles on Israel in retaliation for the last night's and the day-long strikes on its soil which killed the top military generals and scientists of Iran.

 Sirens sounded across Israel and loud booms shook the air as Israeli interceptors could be seen arcing up toward the Iranian missiles.
 An Israeli military official said dozens of incoming missiles were detected.